When Lower-Order Terms Dominate: Adaptive Expert Algorithms for Heavy-Tailed Losses: Algorithms

 \subsection{FTRL-based Algorithm}

-Taking some ideas from the previous OMD-based algorithm, we derive an instantiation of FTRL described by \Cref{alg:FTRL} in Appendix~\ref{app:analysisFTRL}.
-For FTRL we also use the multi-scale entropic regularizer $\psi_t$ and a similar clipping of the losses to resolve the same issues that follow from the lack of any prior knowledge of the loss range.
-However, the FTRL framework has some fundamental differences compared to OMD, which in turn require further care.
+Taking some ideas from the previous OMD-based algorithm, we derive an instantiation of FTRL described by \Cref{alg:FTRL}.
+For FTRL we use once more the multi-scale entropic regularizer $\psi_t$ and a similar clipping of the losses to resolve the same issues that follow from the lack of any prior knowledge of the loss range.
+However, the FTRL framework has some fundamental differences compared to OMD, which in turn require further adjustments.
 To understand these differences, we will sketch the proof of \Cref{th:introadv} below, whose result is obtained by \Cref{alg:FTRL} with $\beta = \sqrt{\log(K)}$.
-The detailed proof of \Cref{th:introadv} can be found in Appendix~\ref{app:analysisFTRL}.
+The detailed proof of \Cref{th:introadv} can be found in \Cref{app:analysisFTRL}.
 Here we provide the main ideas.
 We actually prove a stronger regret guarantee than provided in \Cref{th:introadv}:

 which then implies the statement of \Cref{th:introadv}.